 It’s the gifting season and on the business front, there’s no better gift to give yourself and your company than improved cyber maturity to meet 2018’s cyber-related security challenges.
-We asked some TSC Advantage experts for their ideas on ways to bestow enhanced security to your organization.
+We asked some Secure Halo experts for their ideas on ways to bestow enhanced security to your organization.

 Finally Tackle Third-Party Threats

 Data breaches by third parties continue to rise, and with them, threats to your organization’s intellectual property, customer information, and company reputation.
 According to a Ponemon Institute study, 2017 saw an increase of 7% in third-party breaches from the previous year, with 56% of respondents reporting that their organizations had been breached through a third party.

 Big names such as Duke Energy, Uber, and Netflix revealed third-party breaches in 2017, leaving behind the well-known and highly publicized Target and Home Depot breaches.
 In many organizations, including those in highly regulated sectors, awareness of risks has not translated into action.
 You may still be asking, “How do we protect ourselves when we rely on so many connected third parties to conduct business?”
 You can start by making sure your third-party risk management includes the following:

 - Understand the risk of outsourcing.
 Before you make the decision to outsource, make sure your organization understands the risk associated with giving access – know the type of data, the volume, and the sensitivity of the data involved.

 - Know who you are getting in a relationship with.
 It is not enough to rely on a vendor’s reputation, recommendation, or financial standings; rather, you must understand the security posture of the third party before you enter into any agreement.
 There are efficient and economical tools (including Secure Halo’s Secure Halo) to assess vendors’ security controls and rate the most at-risk among a portfolio of vendors or suppliers.